Holidays (2010 film)

-Holidays is 2010 Malayalam film directed by M M Ramachandran (Atlas Ramachandran), starring Vinu Mohan, Rejith Menon, Muktha and Priya Lal in the lead roles.
+Holidays is 2010 Malayalam film directed by M M Ramachandran (Atlas Ramachandran), starring Kalabhavan Mani,Vinu Mohan, Rejith Menon, Muktha and Priya Lal in the lead roles.
 The film is about a few IT professionals, who arrive at Kochi and get entangled in a web of problems.

 Plot

-The story involves a bunch of youngsters Alby (Vinu Mohan), Janet (Muktha), Riya (Priya Lal),Soumitran (Rejith), Sudhi (Sudheesh) and a few others who are planning the elopement of Sudhi and his lover, since Sudhi's lover is about to get engaged to Vinod (Kalabhavan Mani) who is also a tough cop.
+The story involves a bunch of youngsters Alby (Vinu Mohan), Janet (Muktha), Riya (Priya Lal),Soumitran (Rejith), Sudhi (Sudheesh) and a few others who are planning the elopement of Sudhi and his lover, since Sudhi's lover is about to get engaged to Commisinoer Vinod (Kalabhavan Mani) who is also a tough cop.

 On the way they rescue a pretty young girl by the name of Lekha (Sruthi Lakshmi) from the hands of a few ruffians, but later find the girl murdered.
 They flee to a tea estate in Munnar, but the murderer is close at hand.